Engineering writing test

-All students in the Faculty of Engineering and Computer Science must satisfy the faculty writing skills requirement
+All students at the Gina Cody School of Engineering and Computer Science must satisfy the School's writing skills requirement.

 You have two options for fulfilling this requirement: